SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 ## V2 Command List

 Commands for this version will focus on stats.
-Some commands will stick around incase manual intervention is needed.
+Some commands will stick around in case manual intervention is needed.

-General rules for commands:
+**General rules for commands:**

 * "Public" commands are primarily to test if the bot is running or get general information from the bot.
 * Moderators have access to all commands.
+* Commands and arguments are case-insensitive

 The following is a summary table of all commands.
 Extended details are in the next sections.

 ### Commands for Public permission group

 <!-- use https://ozh.github.io/ascii-tables/ to create this -->

+Anyone in chat can run these commands.

 | Command                            | Description                                                                        |
 |------------------------------------|------------------------------------------------------------------------------------|